pwlin/cordova-plugin-file-opener2/README.md

 Notes
 ------

-- For properly opening a any file, you must already have an suitable reader for that particular file type already installed on your device.
+- For properly opening _any_ file, you must already have a suitable reader for that particular file type already installed on your device.
 Otherwise this will not work.

 - [It is reported](https://github.com/pwlin/cordova-plugin-file-opener2/issues/2#issuecomment-41295793) that in iOS, you might need to remove `<preference name="iosPersistentFileLocation" value="Library" />` from your `config.xml`